We Can Restore Order And Ensure Fairness When An Estate Is Being Settled

 State law also distinguishes between “heirs” and “beneficiaries.”
 If a person left a will, the assets will go to the beneficiaries – people named in the will to receive the estate.
 If the person did not leave a will, Florida law will determine the rightful heirs.

-The trust administration process closely parallels the probate process, but trust documents do not need to be admitted in court, and the court does not supervise the disposition of the trust.
+If the deceased’s estate was left in trust, it will go through trust administration, which is a process that closely parallels the probate process.
+However, trust documents do not need to be admitted in court, and the court does not supervise the disposition of the trust.